Finding your way in innertempo

 You don't need a mountain of data to make this space useful.
 You can start by sharing just one thought or feeling.

 This is your home base.
-It shows your day as a simple sequence of moments.
+It shows your day as a flexible timeline of moments.

 Return whenever it feels right.
 There is no expected cadence or "streak" to maintain.